vjspi/ExperimentalEvaluation/README.md

 # Experimental Evaluation

-This repository includes the recorded data sets of the study published in _ and conducted with https://github.com/vjspi/biopatrec.
+This repository includes the recorded data sets of the study published in _An Adaptive Multi-Modal Control Strategy to Attenuate the Limb Position Effect in Myoelectric Pattern Recognition_ and conducted with https://github.com/vjspi/biopatrec.

 cal - Calibration data set